Le Cleiss

 Contacts

-Legal Department
+Studies Department

 Its role as a coordinator between the institutions and the ministry with responsibility for social security - within which its main partner is the Division of European and International Affairs of the Social Security Directorate – confers on the Cleiss a unique position within the French social security system.

-A translation role
+A statistics role

 Contact

-Translation Department
+Studies Department

 Fernand Georges MENDES